 In this article we set out to identify what, if any, records are available in relation to the towns of Cavan and to present our findings in as clear and precise a manner as possible.
 It has to be pointed out that each town is unique in terms of the information available and how that information is best accessed.
-Some towns were clearly identified by the enumerators at the time of recording the information and that has be established by examining the original census forms where they are available.
-However, in some instances, where the town straddles a number of townlands (or even parishes) the records have been split resulting in situations where the town is not identified in a coherent fashion, or even not at all.
-Some townlands combine urban as well as rural areas and where no breakdown is provided it boils down to checking each individual entry in terms of occupation and other factors.
+Some towns were clearly identified by the enumerators at the time of recording the information, a close examination of the original census forms has established what information is available.
+In some instances, where the town straddles a number of townlands (or even parishes), the records have been split resulting in situations where the town is presented in a fragmented manner, or even not at all.
+Some townlands combine urban as well as rural areas and where no breakdown is provided it requires checking each individual entry in terms of occupation and other factors.
 Some towns lie entirely within bounding townlands.
 There are a number of instances where the name of the townland and the town vary eg. the town of Shercock lies within the townland of Lisdrumskea but no mention of Shercock turns up in the index.
 In other cases the town and townland name match eg. the town of Mullagh lies in the townland of Mullagh.
 Larger towns are more complex eg. Cavan town which straddles at least 7 townlands, some of which were incorporated into the town records but others were not.

 What we did